 If you're new to WhatCulture, head over to create.whatculture.com to apply to be a contributor.

 How much do I get paid?

-All new writers initially start on our revenue share system, which earns 40p for every 1000 views the article generates (rising to 50p/1000 in October 2016).
+All new writers initially start on our revenue share system, which earns 50p for every 1,000 views (40p for articles in the WWE category) the article generates in its first month.
 There is no upper cap on this, and with an audience in the millions it presents a excellent opportunity to turn your work into a genuinely profitable venture.
 Many of our contributors have worked with WhatCulture as their sole source of income.

 When will I be paid?